 By John M. de Castro, Ph.D.

 This stress can have serious consequences for the individual and in turn for society.
-Police officers have one of the highest suicide rates in the nation, possibly the highest.
+Police officers have one of the highest suicide rates in the nation.
 They have a high divorce rate, about second in the nation.
 They are problem drinkers about twice as often as the general population.
 This is a major problem as stress and the resultant complications can impact job performance, which sometimes involve life or death situations.
 Mindfulness training has been shown to improve the physiological and psychological responses to stress and it has been found to reduce burnout in first responders.
 It has also been shown to improve the psychological well-being of police officers.
 Hence, mindfulness may help police cope with the stress.

 CMCS – Center for Mindfulness and Contemplative Studies